 Students will see the process of creating a book from the spark of inspiration to the final bound pages.
 They'll learn how author's purpose and point of view, characterization, setting, conflict, story arc, and more play out, as well as prewriting, drafting, revising, and editing.

-Are you an aspiring Author or Illustrator of children's books?
-Maryann Cocca-Leffler has published over 60 books in her 35 year career as a self-agented Author/Illustrator.
-She will share what it takes to break into the competitive world of publishing.
+Are you an aspiring Author or Illustrator of children's picture books?
+Meet with Maryann Cocca-Leffler, who has published over 70 books in her 35+ year career as a self-agented Author/Illustrator.
+She will share what it takes to break into the competitive world of publishing and answer your questions.

 Learn what revision really means, from beginning to end.
 Sandra will read the original version of THE GIANT HUG that was sent to a publisher, and share the editorial letter and follow students through revisions to the final book.